Linear-Convex Optimal Steady-State Control: OSS Controller Design Framework

-Since the OSS control problem is an output regulation problem, integral control appears to be a natural solution.
-The barrier to this approach is that the error signal of the OSS control problem, $e = y - y^\star(w,\delta)$, is unmeasurable since $(w,\delta)$ are unknown and the mapping from $(w,\delta)$ to the optimizer $y^\star$ may be unknown.
-Integral control requires a measurable error signal --- see \eqref{SubEq:IM-Static}.
-Our design framework uses a dynamic filter called an \emph{optimality model} to convert the OSS control problem to a related output regulation problem with measurable error.
-One then solves this output regulation problem using an integral controller.
+The main difficulty in solving the OSS control problem is that the optimizer $\bar{y}^\star(w)$ is unknown, and thus the optimality error $y-\bar{y}^\star(w)$ cannot be directly computed.
+In our design framework, we propose using a dynamic filter called an \emph{optimality model} to convert the OSS control problem to a related \emph{output regulation} problem.
+One then solves this output regulation problem using an integral controller and a stabilizing controller.
 An optimality model therefore reduces the OSS control problem to a stabilization problem.
+For background on output regulation and integral controllers, see \cite{EJD-AG:75} and \cite[Section 12.3]{HKK:02}.